GalShnapp/alertsViewer/README.md

 # Welcome to Alerts view
-An alert viewing app built using react, remix, react-aria-components and tailwindCss.
+An alert viewing app that helps you wrap your head around what's your cluster doing, built using react, remix, react-aria-components and tailwindCss.
 <br>
 <br>
 To start exploring your alerts: